Meet the CAPS Staff

 Licensed Clinical Social Worker

-Nancy earned her Masters' Degree in Social Work (MSW) from San Francisco State University in 2003 and has been a Licensed Clinical Social Worker (LCSW) since 2011.
-Prior to that, she studied Secondary Education and Spanish at the State University of New York in Geneseo, NY, earning a Bachelor's Degree and Secondary Education Teaching Credential in New York State.
+Nancy earned her Master's degree in Social Work (MSW) from San Francisco State University in 2003 and has been a Licensed Clinical Social Worker (LCSW) since 2011.
+Before that, she studied Secondary Education and Spanish at the State University of New York in Geneseo, NY, earning a Bachelor's Degree and Secondary Education Teaching Credential in New York State.
 Before coming to CAPS at UC Berkeley, Nancy worked for the last 20 years in community-based and school-based non-profit settings in San Francisco and Oakland.
 Additionally, Nancy also works as a mental health evaluator for immigrants seeking asylum and other kinds of immigration-based protection in the United States.
 She has a background in working with foster youth, newly immigrated families from Mexico and Central America, survivors of intimate partner violence and sexual assault, and youth and families from diverse cultural and linguistic backgrounds represented throughout the Bay Area.
 Nancy uses a compassionate, relational approach to connecting with people and helping make mental health services highly accessible and personable.
-She uses culturally-informed narrative and solution-focused orientations to support people in understanding themselves in the context of their families, communities, and environment, while helping them to explore resources and their inherent strengths and abilities to create positive, empowered changes in their own lives.
+She uses culturally informed narrative and solution-focused orientations to support people in understanding themselves in the context of their families, communities, and environment while helping them explore resources and their inherent strengths and abilities to create positive, empowered changes in their own lives.

 Areas of clinical interest: Developmental life cycles and transitions, supporting immigrants and children of immigrants, healing from trauma and vicarious trauma, parenting, self-care and stress management, CBT and DBT skill building, healing through activism and social justice work.